BArianlou/BArianlou/README.md

 # Bijan Arianlou
 **MSEE · Systems Architecture · Intelligence Synthesis · Cryptographic Frameworks · Quantitative Modeling**

-This repository serves as the central ledger for the **Triune Research Team**, directed by Bijan Arianlou (MSEE, 30+ years of engineering experience).
+This repository serves as the central ledger for the **Private Research Lab (Stealth)**, directed by Bijan Arianlou (MSEE, 30+ years of engineering experience).
 It consolidates the primary frameworks and engines developed during the **2025-2026 R&D cycle**.
 It tracks public documentation artifacts, active research lines, and sealed production-grade systems.

 ---